uccser/cs-field-guide/docs/source/author/writing_guide.rst

 ==============================================================================

 Chapters always contain the following:

+  - An introduction page, which introduces the reader to the chapter.
-- An introduction page and several chapter sections that each cover a key sub topic of the main chapter topic.
+  - Several chapter sections, which each cover a key sub topic of the main chapter.
-- End in the same two sections; 'The whole story!' and 'Further reading'.
+  - A ``The whole story!`` page, which should mention some other related concepts not covered by the chapter.
-  Where 'The whole story!' is a summary of the chapter and 'Further reading' contains links and/or book references where students can read further about the topic.
+  - A ``Further reading`` page, which contains links and/or book references where students can investigate the topic further.

 ------------------------------------------------------------------------------